 German Shepherds are among the breeds more commonly associated with food sensitivities.
 Chicken and beef, the two most common kibble proteins, are also the two most frequent triggers.
 A dog that gets itchy skin, loose stools, or ear infections on a chicken-based food won’t necessarily have the same reaction to bison or venison.
 Those proteins are less likely to provoke an immune response in dogs that haven’t been exposed to them before.

 That’s the core argument for Taste of the Wild with this breed.
 The High Prairie formula leads with bison and venison.
 Pacific Stream uses salmon and ocean fish meal.
-Both avoid chicken as the primary protein, though High Prairie does include chicken meal further down the ingredient list.
-Worth knowing if you’re dealing with a true chicken sensitivity.
+Southwest Canyon features beef, lamb meal, and wild boar.
+All three avoid chicken as the primary protein, though High Prairie does include chicken meal further down the ingredient list.
+At the time of writing, that’s the listed formulation.
+Formulations change, so always check the current label.

 High Prairie runs 32% protein and 18% fat.
 Strong numbers for an active Shepherd, though that fat level needs monitoring in dogs prone to weight gain.
-Pacific Stream comes in at 25% protein and 15% fat.
-Leaner, better suited to less active adults or dogs that need a lighter diet.
+Pacific Stream comes in at 25% protein and 15% fat, better suited to less active adults or dogs that need a lighter diet.
+Southwest Canyon sits between the two at 29% protein and 15% fat.

-Both include dried chicory root as a prebiotic, sweet potatoes as the main carbohydrate source, and added omega fatty acids.
-Neither includes glucosamine or chondroitin at levels that would meaningfully support joint health.
-For a breed where hip and joint concerns are common, a separate supplement is worth considering.
+Both grain-free lines include dried chicory root as a prebiotic, sweet potatoes as the main carbohydrate source, and added omega fatty acids.
+None includes glucosamine or chondroitin at levels that would meaningfully support joint health.
+For a breed where hip and joint concerns are common, a separate joint supplement (talk to your vet about glucosamine/chondroitin dosing) is worth considering.

 They also make grain-inclusive versions under the “Ancient Grains” label, using sorghum, millet, and chia seed.
 Same protein sources, with grains added.
 If you want to sidestep the grain-free conversation entirely, those exist.